aloma111/GameProject/README.md

 questions/TrueFalseAnswer.java
 questions/TrueFalseQuestion.java

----------------------How to run ------------------ Open terminal or command line and enter the following command to build javac *.java
+Open terminal or command line and enter the following command to build javac *.java

-Open terminal or command line and enter the following command to run server java ServerGUI
+---------------------How to run ------------------ Open terminal or command line and enter the following command to run server java ServerGUI 1234

-Open a new terminal or command line and enter the following command to run client java ClientGUI
+Open terminal or command line and enter the following command to run client java ClientGUI localhost 1234 java ClientGUI localhost 1234 java ClientGUI localhost 1234
+...